Under The Andalusian Sun – 8 Incredible Moments

 Cordoba

-With a striking historical and cultural background, a lovely countryside, Moorish castles, and unusual cathedrals, the beautiful region of Cordoba still preserves between its boundaries, one of the softest Spanish vibes, being able to offer visitors an authentic experience.
-Cordoba’s major attractions include: the timeless Old Jewish Quarter (The Juderia), The Mosque (Mezquita), the beautiful gardens of Alcazár de los Reyes Cristianos, Don Quixote’s Plaza del Potro and Plaza de la Corredera, build on a ruined Roman amphitheater.
+With a striking historical and cultural background, a lovely countryside, Moorish castles and unusual cathedrals, the beautiful region of Cordoba still preserves, between its boundaries, one of the softest Spanish vibe, being able to offer visitors a truly authentic experience.
+Cordoba’s major attractions include: the timeless Old Jewish Quarter (The Juderia), The Mosque (Mezquita), the beautiful gardens of Alcazár de los Reyes Cristianos, Don Quixote’s Plaza del Potro, and Plaza de la Corredera, build on a ruined Roman amphitheater.

 Granada

-Sharing the striking Sierra Nevada with its neighbor – Almeria and being ideally located just 70 km away from the coast, Granada offers tourists the amazing opportunity of skiing and sunbathing in the same day, as one of the best year-round destinations in Spain.
+Sharing the striking Sierra Nevada with its neighbor Almeria, and being ideally located just 70 km away from the coast, Granada offers tourists the amazing opportunity of skiing and sunbathing in the same day.
+What can I say, is one of the best year-round destinations in Spain.

 Huelva